 Zinc is a mineral that many doctors recommend for optimal eye health.
 When taken with vitamins E and C, zinc has been shown to slow the process of age-related macular degeneration and even reduce visual acuity loss.
-Our bodies cannot produce zinc so it is important to make sure it is included in your diet.
+Our bodies cannot produce zinc, so it’s important to make sure it’s included in your diet.
 To get your daily dose of zinc, try oysters, yogurt, beef, eggs, baked beans, mixed nuts, or even lobster.
 Yum!
 Our bodies need very small amounts of this mineral, but it is one mineral that is essential for good eye health.

 It’s essential to your eye health that you make sure your diet is rich in vitamins and minerals.
 Take the time to adjust your diet and your eyes will thank you for years to come.

 We all know that fast food, processed food, and deep-fried food isn’t really good for us.
 A well-balanced diet containing as many vegetables and fruits as possible is better for your eyes as well as your overall health.
 The problem many people face when trying to change over to a diet high in all the foods that are best for them is time.
 Many of us just don’t have the time to prepare meals that are high in the right foods.

-And if you don’t have the time to change your eating habits, or want to ensure your eyes get all the vitamins and minerals they need, then look no further than what we consider the best eye vitamins on the market.
+If you don’t have the time to change your eating habits, here’s your solution.
+To ensure your eyes get all the vitamins and minerals they need, look no further than what we consider the best eye vitamins on the market.

 Take care of the windows to your soul by keeping their structure safe and sound; it’s as simple as eating a carrot!